academe/UK-Postcodes/readme.md

 ons_code and gss_code columns are synonymous.
 ONS uses GSS Codes, also known as ONS codes.
 GSS seems to be a newer name, and will save confusion between the old ONS codes and the new GSS codes, so we will use the GSS term where possible.

+The six metropolitan districts are also known as metropolitan counties.
+Terminology tends to change depending on where you look.